Strongly Goldilocks Domains, quantitative Visibility, and Applications: Preliminaries

-\jump Let $\Omega$ be a domain in $\Cn$.
-The Lempert function of $\Omega$ is defined as where $\mathcal{O}(\Delta,\Omega)$ denotes the space of holomorphic functions on the unit disc $\Delta$ into $\Omega$. \\ In general the Lempert function does not satisfy triangle inequality.
-Kobayashi distance $k_\Omega(x,y)$, is the largest pseudodistance not exceeding the Lempert function.
-The Kobayashi length of any continuous curve $\gamma:[0,1]\rightarrow\Omega$ is defined as and the Kobayashi (pseudo)distance on $\Omega$ is given as where the infimum is taken over all continuous curves joining $x,y\in\Omega$. \\ A domain $\Omega\subset\Cn$ is said to be hyperbolic if $k_\Omega$ is a distance and complete hyperbolic if $(\Omega,k_\Omega)$ is complete as a metric space.
-It is easy to see that bounded domains are hyperbolic and bounded convexifiable domains (see Definition \ref{convexifiabledomains}) are complete hyperbolic.\\ Another relevant notion is the Kobayashi-Royden pseudometric.
-For $z\in \Omega$ and $v\in\Cn$ it is defined as
+In general the Lempert function does not satisfy the triangle inequality.
+The Kobayashi pseudodistance is the largest pseudodistance not exceeding the Lempert function.
+The Kobayashi length of a continuous curve $\gamma:[0,1]\rightarrow\Omega$ is defined as and the Kobayashi pseudodistance on $\Omega$ is given as where the infimum is taken over all continuous curves joining $x,y\in\Omega$.

-Similar to the Lempert function, the indicatrix of Kobayashi-Royden pseudometric needs not to be convex.
-Kobayashi-Buseman pseudometric $\kb_\Omega(z;.)$ is the largest pseudometric with convex indicatrix not exceeding $\kappa_\Omega(z;.)$. \\ It is well-known that $\kappa_\Omega,\hat{\kappa}_\Omega$ are upper semicontinuous so one can define the Kobayashi-Royden length and Kobayashi-Buseman lengths of absolutely continuous curves $\gamma:[0,1]\rightarrow\Omega$ as In general (see \cite{JP}) for an admissible curve $\gamma:[0,1]\rightarrow\Omega$ we have But due to \cite[Theorem 1]{R} we have